-5 Telenovelas That Were Way Better in Spanish Posted by Jakob Gibbons on Aug 8, 2016 in Entertainment, Videos
+5 Telenovelas That Were Way Better in Spanish Posted by Jakob Gibbons on Aug 8, 2016 in Videos

 Latin American telenovelas are famous for their face-slapping and hay dios mío-evoking dramatics, but they’re also the inspiration for many American and international hit series.
 For Spanish learners who love comedy, suspense, and yes, drama, give your listening comprehension and cultural fluency a tune-up with these Spanish-language originals.